openoms/joininbox/build_joininbox.md

 Log in as: root  Password: 1234.
 Then you are prompted to change this password (US-Keyboard setting).
 When done, you are asked to create a normal user-account for your everyday tasks.

 Change the password.
-Create a new user and password.
+Create a new user called `joinin` and password.

 ### Preparations